-We’ve never spent so much time at home than we did in the last few months.
-But even if we took great care of making our house, apartment or bedroom a cozy place, it can still be quite hard for us to destress and unwind due to the current circumstances (global pandemic, anyone?) and winter doesn’t make it any easier.
+But even if we've taken great care of making our house, apartment or bedroom a cozy place, it can still be quite hard for us to destress and unwind due to the current circumstances (global pandemic, anyone?) and winter doesn’t make it any easier.

 If you feel like you need to take care of your physical and mental health, we’re here to provide you with some simple tips for a self-care routine you can easily reproduce at home.